NiklasTiede/CheatSheet-Linux/README.md

 10 0 * * * ~/neural_network.py              # runs every night at 00:10 a.m.
 50 0 * * 2 ~/backup.sh                      # runs every tuesday at 00:50 a.m.
 ```

+If you're still not understanding the cronjon syntax, check out the [crontab.guru](https://crontab.guru/)!

 **[⬆ back to top](#contents)**